BAA Comet Section : Comets discovered in 2013

 2013 F1 (Boattini)

-Andreas Boattini discovered an 18th magnitude comet on March 23.34 during the course of the Catalina Sky Survey with the 0.68-m Schmidt.
+Andrea Boattini discovered an 18th magnitude comet on March 23.34 during the course of the Catalina Sky Survey with the 0.68-m Schmidt.
 The comet was at perihelion at 1.9 au in 2012 December.

 2013 F2 (Catalina)

 An 18th magnitude comet was discovered on March 24.18 during the course of the Catalina Sky Survey with the 0.68-m Schmidt.
 Pre-discovery images from 2012 December, 2013 January, and March were found in Pan-STARRS data.
-The comet is at perihelion at 6.2 au in 2013 April.
+The comet was at perihelion at 6.2 au in 2013 April.

 2013 F3 (McNaught)

 Rob McNaught discovered a 17th magnitude comet on March 29.76 during the Siding Spring Survey with the 0.5m Uppsala Schmidt.
-The comet reaches perihelion at 2.3 au in 2013 May.
+The comet reached perihelion at 2.3 au in 2013 May.
 It has a period of around 80 years.

-2013 G1 (Kowalski)
+2013 G1 (P/Kowalski)

 Richard Kowalski discovered an 18th magnitude comet on April 2.43 on images taken during the Mt Lemmon Survey with the 1.5m reflector.
 This was the 150th comet discovered by the Catalina /Mt Lemmon Sky Survey.
 The orbital inclination is low, and an orbit computation by Hirohisa Sato suggests an elliptical orbit with a period of 17 years and perihelion at 3.4 au in 2013 November is fitted by the astrometry.
+The latest orbit has a period of 18 years and perihelion at 3.3 au in 2013 December.
+The comet made an approach to Jupiter in 1927, and then had a very close approach to within 0.003 au of Saturn in 2001 April.
+This encounter increased the perihelion distance from around 2 au to its present 3.3 au.

 2013 G2 (McNaught)